RayHightower/RayHightower.com/_posts/2023-09-28-elon-musk-and-the-algorithm.markdown

 Walter Isaacson has done a thorough job of documenting the business adventures of Elon Musk in his 2023 biography.

-Throughout the book, Isaacson refers to a _The Algorithm_, a five-point checklist that Musk employs whenever he faces a tough business or engineering challenge.
+Throughout the book, Isaacson refers to _The Algorithm_, a five-point checklist that Musk employs whenever he faces a tough business or engineering challenge.
 This post offers a brief discussion of _The Algorithm_.

 For a deeper examination, I encourage you to read Isaacson's book.